Riverside High School (Lake City, Arkansas)

 Riverside High School is a secondary school for grades 7 through 12 in Lake City, Arkansas, United States.
 It is the sole high school serving the Riverside School District.

+History

+On April 2, 2025, a large and destructive tornado tore through Lake City.

 Campus

 Riverside High School is located in Lake City, alongside the Riverside West Elementary.
 The building was constructed in 2011 and houses grades 7–12.
 In 2020 an indoor baseball/softball complex was constructed on campus in-between the softball and baseball fields.

 Academics

 The assumed course of study for students follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit before graduation.

-Riverside's READ program allows students to obtain an associate degree through Arkansas State University Newport simultaneously with their high school diploma, free of charge.
+Riverside's READ program allows students to obtain an associate degree through Black River Technical College simultaneously with their high school diploma, free of charge.

-Student body

-The Riverside High School Student Council is made up of three representatives from each grade (7-12), and 1 President.
-The Seat of the Vice President was amended in the constitution years ago when the Student Council stated that "All members are leaders", therefore only a President is elected.
-Each member is chosen through popular vote.